xjohnnygx/FaceTime-app/README.md

    - On Mac/Linux, run `ifconfig` or `ip a` and check the local network adapter.
 4. On the second device, open `http://<HOST_IP>:8000/` in a web browser.
 5. Enter the room ID and join the video call.
+6. If you don't have another device, simply open a new tab in your browser and go to `http://localhost:8000/` again to simulate a second user.

 ## License